 How do I Plan Out My Property’s Permaculture Zones?

 If you’re already living on your property, you will have to work with what you have.
-However, if you’re in the market to buy your own land, it’s a good idea to consider the layout of the property in these zones.
+However, if you’re in the market to buy your own land, it’s a good idea to consider permaculture design.
 Where will your house go?
 Does that leave adequate space for all the zones you’ll need?

 Think about how your zones work together and try to group them, when possible.
 You don’t want to have to walk out one way from the house to collect chicken eggs, then walk all the way around to the other side of the house to milk the cow, then go back to the other side of the house to grab some veggies from the garden for dinner.
 If you can group these items in one area, you’ll be more efficient with your time and save energy.